The Devastating Truth about Teen Alcoholism

 - Teens who have their first drink before they are fifteen are four times more likely to go on to develop alcoholism than those who put off drinking until they are 21 or older

 Underage drinking is a serious problem, with roots deep in our culture.
+The adverse effects of underage drinking could impact everyone—regardless of drinking status or age.
 But what is it exactly that causes teen alcoholism, what can we actively do

 about alcoholism and teenagers and can we do anything to prevent our children